 18. Reach For a Healthy Snack

-Today’s challenge is to reach for a healthy snack.
-Instead of going for that processed pack of sugar or carbs, try a fruit with some nut butter, some veggies, or a handful of almonds.
+Today’s glow up challenge: choose a healthy snack.
+Instead of reaching for processed sugary or carb-filled options, grab fruit with nut butter, veggies, or a handful of almonds.

-*Eating apples and crunchy vegetables can help your teeth avoid cavities too.
+*Eating apples and crunchy vegetables can help you avoid cavities too.

 19. Journal (30 Day Glow Up Challenge)

 Journaling improves your health and overall well-being.
-It can inspire confidence and personal growth.
+Plus, it inspires confidence and personal growth.

 You do not have to spend a lot of time writing to get something positive out of journaling.
 In fact, my favorite journal right now is this One Line A Day journal.

-It is perfect for starting a journal habit, but does not require a lot of time.
-I typically write about one thing I want to remember from that day, one thing I am grateful for, or one thing I am hopeful for.
+It is perfect for starting a journal habit, but doesn’t require a lot of time.
+I write about one thing I want to remember, one thing I am grateful for, or one thing I am hopeful for.
 It’s a quick personal habit I have been able to stick with for almost two years.

 20. Pray or Meditate

-Today’s challenge involves finding a quiet spot to sit and pray or mediate 2-3 times.
-I suggest doing this first thing in the morning, midday, and then again before going to sleep at night.
-Aim for 1-3 minutes of quiet prayer or meditation when you first start.
+Find a quiet spot to sit and pray or mediate 2-3 times.
+Try it in the morning, midday, and before bedtime.
+Start with 1-3 minutes of quiet prayer or meditation.

 21. Create a Budget

-Wherever you are in your financial journey, take time during this challenge to figure out if a) your current budget is still applicable and successful OR b) it’s time to start a new budget to get the most out of your finances.
+Wherever you are in your financial journey, figure out a) if your current budget works well OR b) if it’s time to start a new one.

-Either way, this article can help you figure out all of your expenses and find the right budget plan for you.
+Either way, understand your expenses and find the right budget plan for you.

 22. Call a Family Member